canyolal/getir-backend-task/README.md

 ### In case of user error

-- <b>code:400, msg: 'informative text w.r.t. error', records: []</b> indicates that user entered an invalid value for payload keys
+- <b>code:400, msg: 'dynamic response w.r.t. error', records: []</b> indicates that user entered an invalid value for payload keys
+- <b>code:400, msg: 'missing payload', records: []</b> indicates that payload not found or payload not in JSON format
 - <b>code:404, msg: 'invalid url', records: []</b> indicates that user sent a request to invalid endpoint

 ## <b>Libraries</b>